 Andrew has worked as a research associate/fellow on several projects including ESRC, HEA and EU Tempus-funded projects.
 His book Modernising School Governance: Corporate Planning and Expert Handling in State Education (Routledge 2016) was awarded joint-second prize by the Society for Educational Studies for books published in 2016.
 Andrew’s forthcoming book is Education Governance and Social Theory: Interdisciplinary Approaches to Research (Bloomsbury 2018).

-Andrew runs two undergraduate modules in the Cass School of Education and Communities at the University of East London: Independent Research Project (ED6000) and Dissertation (ED6015).
-He also supervises various doctoral students and undergraduate dissertation students, teaches on the EdD Professional Doctorate in Education programme and is external examiner for the Sociology of Education Umbrella Board at UCL IOE.
+Andrew runs two undergraduate modules in the Cass School of Education and Communities at the University of East London where he teaches research methods to undergraduate students.
+He also supervises various doctoral students and undergraduate dissertation students, teaches on the EdD Professional Doctorate in Education programme and is external examiner for the Sociology of Education Umbrella Board at the UCL Institute of Education.

 Andrew is a member of several editorial boards including Critical Studies in Education, Journal for Critical Education Policy Studies, British Journal of Sociology of Education, and Journal of Applied Social Theory.
 He also co-convenes the British Education Research Association (BERA) Social Theory and Education special interest group (SIG) with Mark Murphy and is a member of several international research groups including the European Network on Neoliberal Education Policy (ENNEP), the International Centre for Public Pedagogy (ICPUP) and the Robert Owen Centre for Educational Change.